MJanasch/ThermoCup/README.md

 'Support/ThermoCup_MDF_EVA.m'

 ##### Input:
-'Model/Cupriavidus_Core_XII_PHB.xlsx' - excel file containing the model structure
+'Model/Cupriavidus_Core_XIV_PHB.xlsx' - excel file containing the model structure

-'Data/ThermoCup_All_Enumerated_EFMs.mat' - File containing all enumerated EFMs, for all three substrates ("mnet_Frc", "mnet_Suc", "mnet_For"), created in Step 1.
+'Data/ThermoCup_II_All_Enumerated_EFMs.mat' - File containing all enumerated EFMs, for both substrates ("mnet_Frc", "mnet_For"), created in Step 1.

 ##### Output:
-Depending on the substrate chosen, a folder will be created ("Output_for_Sampling_Frc", "Output_for_Sampling_Suc", "Output_for_Sampling_For").
+Depending on the substrate chosen, a folder will be created ("Output_for_Sampling_Frc", "Output_for_Sampling_For").
 Each folder contains subfolder, containing a textfile for each EFM containing information to be used as input for metabolite sampling and subsequent analysis:
 - Initial Concentration ("Conc_Init")
 - standard Gibbs Free Energy change ("dG0")
 - MDF ("MDF")